nicolaseschneider/postgres-express-docker/README.md

 docker is great for packaging apps

 ## getting it running from the root directory
-  - $ cd server && npm install \n
+  - $ cd server && npm install
-  - $ cd .. \n
+  - $ cd ..
-  - $ docker build -t server . \n
+  - $ docker build -t server .
-  - $ docker-compose run server npm run migrate \n
+  - $ docker-compose run server npm run migrate
   - $ docker-compose up

 ## alteratively run:

-docker-compose up --remove-orphans --build \n and in a new tab: \n docker-compose run server npm run migrate \n
+  - docker-compose up --remove-orphans --build
+  - and in a new tab:
+  - docker-compose run server npm run migrate

-make a put request to localhost:3000/seed to populate the database
+  - make a put request to localhost:3000/seed to populate the database

 ## other commands
 docker-compose up postgres